kloimhardt/bb-web/README.md

     npm init -y
     npm install shadow-cljs

 If you want the full shadow-cljs experience while editing, instead of `echo`, type `shadow-cljs watch cljs` and open `http://localhost:8081` in your browser.
 You will not see any buttons as the Babashka scripts are not loaded.
-Only the familiar bottom message text is there, maybe change it in `app.cljs`, save and watch shadows' hot reloading magic happen immediately.
+Only the familiar bottom message text is there, maybe change it in `app.cljs`, save and watch Shadows' hot reloading magic happen immediately.

 ## Further examples